Mai-Lapyst/cxxspec/readme.md

 In your examples you can use `cleanup(...)` to add code to run as cleanup after the example has completed, regardless the result.
 - `cleanup(std::function<void()>)` runs the given function at cleanup
-- `cleanup(void*)` adds a cleanup function to free the given pointer.
-Can be used instead of `free` in your example's code
+- `T* cleanup(T*)` adds a cleanup function to free the given pointer.
+Can be used instead of `free` / `delete` in your example's code.
+    It detects automatically if the pointer given is an pointer to an class/struct and then uses `delete`, while other pointers are released via `free`.
+Returns the given pointer to allow cleaner code

 ### Builtin formatters